 All jokes aside, this is a great dish.
 My "I don't like squash" half of the family absolutely loved this so you know it must be good!
 They used to only eat it as grilled zucchini until now.

 I have to admit that I originally wasn't going to get a spiralizer, I had debated on it for over a year and just never said "yes, I need that!"
 All the talk of zoodles had me interested, but wasn't sure if I was interested enough to actually buy it.

+These veggie noodles are our favorite KitchenAid spiralizer recipe, tho you can use another gadget to make them.
 We also really like making spiralized beets in foil packets for the grill.
 3 simple ingredients and flavor is amazing!